Knowledge Distillation for Federated Learning: a Practical Guide: Enabling FL Model Heterogeneity via KD

-\paragraph{Leveraging intermediate features.} FedAD \citep{gong2021ensemble} also uses intermediate features besides model output to extend response-based knowledge distillation.
-The intermediate features are model-agnostic attention maps \cite{selvaraju2017grad, liu2020towards}, which still enable model heterogeneity as long as there is consensus on attention map shape.
+\paragraph{Leveraging Intermediate Features.} FedAD \cite{gong2021ensemble} also uses intermediate features besides model output to extend response-based knowledge distillation.
+The intermediate features are model-agnostic attention maps \cite{selvaraju2017grad}, which still enable model heterogeneity as long as there is consensus on attention map shape.
 FedAD is a one-shot federated learning framework, which means that clients do not have to distill their local model at the beginning of each round, and can participate asynchronously.
-FedGKT \citep{he2020group} uses intermediate features under an asynchronous split learning paradigm \cite{poirot2019split}.
+FedGKT \cite{he2020group} uses intermediate features tacking advantage of both asynchronous split learning paradigm \cite{poirot2019split} and regular FL.
 Edge devices train small networks composed of a feature extractor, which produces intermediate feature maps, and a classifier, which produces soft targets.
 Similarly, the server leverages a deeper network and a classifier.
-After local training, for each local examples, clients communicate their computed intermediate features, the predicted soft targets and the related ground truth labels.
-The server takes locally-computed extracted features as input for its deeper network and produces global soft targets.
+After local training, for each local samples, clients communicate their computed intermediate features, the predicted soft targets and the related ground truth labels.
+The server takes locally computed extracted features as input for its deeper network and produces global soft targets.
 Both clients and server use a linear combination of regular cross-entropy loss and KD-based loss as objective function.
 The first considers soft targets and ground truth labels, the latter measures the discrepancy among local and global logits.
-A similar framework is implemented in FedDKC \citep{wu2022exploring} on top of which \citeauthor{wu2022exploring} also develop server-side knowledge refinement strategies.
+A similar framework is implemented and extended in FedDKC \cite{wu2022exploring}, where \citeauthor{wu2022exploring} also develop server-side knowledge refinement strategies.